Frege/eclipse-plugin/README.md

   5. Start-up eclipse and import the eclipse-plugin project from filesystem.
   6. Build the project (don't be scared by 100s of Java warnings - you can get rid of by turning off 4 warning options)
   7. You can now make a *Run Configuration* to run the project as eclipse application.
 Run that.
-  8. Once this works, you can easily stay up do date by polling frege changes, then make compiler sources again and re-build the eclipse-plugin project
+  8. Once this works, you can easily stay up do date by polling frege changes, then make compiler sources again and re-build the eclipse-plugin project.

 If you can't rebuild the compiler, or just don't want to, you can also download the latest java code jar and unpack it below